Sign up to explore more

 Children(s):

-In 1842, Matthew S Peterson entered the world in Barry, Pike County, Illinois, United States of America, born to Benjamin Abbott Peterson and Bethalinda Shaul.
-Matthew S Peterson passed away in 1931 in Cook County, Illinois, United States of America.
+Matthew S Peterson was born in 1842 in Barry, Pike County, Illinois, United States of America, the child of Benjamin Abbott Peterson And Bethalinda Shaul.
+Matthew S Peterson passed away in 1931 in Barry, Pike County, Illinois, United States of America.

 Find more search results for Matthew PetersonReliability Score